Lists

 <headItem> the heading for the <item> column of a tabular list.

-Tabular list
+Tabular lists

 Figure 1.
 Original text